JamesLMilner/terra-draw/README.md

 Frictionless map drawing across mapping libraries.

-TerraDraw centralises map drawing logic and provides a host of out the box drawing modes that work across map providers (currently Leaflet, Mapbox, Google) via adapters.
+TerraDraw centralises map drawing logic and provides a host of out the box drawing modes that work across different JavaScript mapping libraries.
+It also also you bring your own modes!

 ### Support